kencadima/kencadima/README.md

 An advocate for open-source, web3, and democratizing finance 👐

-Code when I can to understand what's happening under the hood the tech I'm a proponent for.
+Code when I can to understand what's happening under the hood.
 Currently working as a Technical Recruiter at OpenSea and run a talent firm sharing web3 job alpha 🤝

 When I'm not dm'ing you about a job, I'm reading through project documentation, attending an ETH conference, yield farming, or out on a run with my Australian Shepherd 🐶